Metalnem/mijailovic.net/_drafts/books-2017-q3.md

 are hoarded like cattle through the meat grinder that is US criminal justice system.

 No player in the system is innocent.
-Judges send to jail people charged with minor crimes, whether they are guilty or not, only because they cannot afford excessive bails.
+People charged with minor crimes are being sent to jail, whether they are guilty or not, only because they cannot afford excessive bails imposed by judges.
 Defendants are forced to accept guilty pleas without a lawyer being present.
 Overworked and underpaid public defenders sometimes have only a few minutes to talk to the clients and decide whether to accept prosecutor's offer or risk going to trial, and all of that without having the facts of the case that prosecutor